 In a large bowl, toss it with:

 - 1 tablespoon Guérande sea salt

 Press and squeeze the cabbage and salt together for several minutes to release the juices from the cabbage, then press it into a wide-mouthed, non-metal container until it is submerged in its own juices.
 Place something flat and heavy on top (also non-metal) to keep the cabbage submerged.
 Cover with a tea towel and allow it to ferment for 3 weeks at room temperature.

 When ready to serve, drain cabbage and place in the top of a steamer with:

-- 2 peeled, cored apples sliced in wedges
+- 2 peeled, cored apples cut into chunks or wedges

 - 1 teaspoon whole caraway seeds

 Fill the bottom of the steamer to a depth of 1 inch with:

 Place the upper part of the steamer (containing the sauerkraut) on top and cover with a lid.
 Bring wine to a boil, then reduce heat to a simmer and steam until the apples are soft, about 30 minutes.
 Serves 4.